-The Microsoft Edge has a search bar embedded on the homepage that helps in the quick search.
-By default, the search bar looks up in Bing.com (Microsoft’s search engine).
+The Microsoft Edge for Android has a search bar embedded on the homepage that helps in the quick search.
+By default, the search bar works in Bing.com (Microsoft’s search engine).
 However, you can always change the search engine in Edge Android.

 You can do an image search and voice search along with the traditional text or keyword search using the search bar.
-Even copy-paste OR enter the website URL directly in the search bar to launch a website.
+You can even copy-paste OR enter the website URL directly in the search bar to launch a website.

 The image and voice search may request additional permissions to device storage and microphone.

-The Edge Android browser is embedded with the top site icons and shortcut links on the homepage.
-These top sites icons automatically change over the period based on your browser usage and start reflecting the sites that ‘you’ visited the most.
+The Microsoft Edge for Android is embedded with the top site icons and shortcut links on the homepage.
+These top sites icons automatically change over time based on your browser usage and start reflecting the sites that ‘you’ have visited the most.

 You can also remove selected top sites from the list by tap-and-hold on icons to get more options.